Protect Yourself From Holiday Shopping Scams

 Package Delivery Scam

-Similar email and text scams are also circulating that appear to be from other shipping companies such as UPS and FedEx.
+Similar email and text scams are circulating that appear to be from other shipping companies such as UPS and FedEx.

 Online Gift Card Scam